About The DEV Dog Pack

 Also, we can’t end this page without mentioning our two kitties!
 Even though they are felines, we still consider them a part of the DEV dog pack.
 Howlett is the older of the two and considers himself to be quite the badass.
 He has a tendency to show off his “come at me bro” attitude by walking through a pack of dogs meowing all the way.
 Even though he has multiple cat trees, counters, and the cats have their very own room, he prefers to stir things up from time to time.
 He is also extremely protective of our Cali Cat.
 If any of the dogs get too close to her, he comes flying in to her defense to fend them off.
 It’s 110% unnecessary but kind of adorable.
 If she ever gets upset, he always runs to her, checks her all over and licks her head.
 It’s precious.
 Now Cali Cat is very much like Bella, and quickly decided I was her human when we first met years ago.
 She too loves the naps and all the snacks and sitting on my shoulder.
 Every day starting at about 1pm, she thinks it's dinnertime and lets us know it until it is actually dinnertime.
 She’s quite the micromanager but we love her spunk.

 That about sums us up!
-I hope that gives you a little bit of insight into our lives and who we are as goofy dog loving humans.
+I hope this gives you a little bit of insight into our lives and who we are as goofy dog loving humans.
 Now that you know us a little bit, let’s talk about how we can help you.
 Click the button below to read more about our training philosophy and why it’s important to know before you get started.